processity/apex-discovery-triggers/README.md

 Either:

  - Paste this onto the end of your My Domain URL: /packaging/installPackage.apexp?p0=04tWS000000HTQbYAO
- - Include in your SFDX project as "Discovery Triggers": "04tWS000000HTQbYAO"
+ - Include in your SFDX project as "Apex Discovery Triggers": "04tWS000000HTQbYAO"

 ## Examples